 (i) the partnership holds no land in Western Australia, other than a lease or leases having a nominal value; and

-(ii) the partnership holds no indirect interest in land in Western Australia, other than in a lease or leases having a nominal value.
+(ii) the partnership holds no indirect interest in land in Western Australia, other than in a lease or leases having a nominal value;

+(h) a declaration of trust over dutiable property if —

+(i) the dutiable property subject to the declaration of trust includes fixed to land financial assets and does not include any other dutiable property (except for fixed infrastructure connected with those fixed to land financial assets or chattels); and

+(ii) the declaration of trust is for the purposes of creating an asset-backed securitisation arrangement;

+(i) a transfer of, or an agreement for the transfer of, dutiable property if —

+(i) the dutiable property includes fixed to land financial assets and does not include any other dutiable property (except for fixed infrastructure connected with those fixed to land financial assets or chattels); and

+(ii) the transfer, or agreement, directly relates to the creation or winding up of an asset-backed securitisation arrangement;

+(j) a transfer of, or an agreement for the transfer of, dutiable property if —

+(i) the dutiable property includes fixed to land financial assets and does not include any other dutiable property (except for fixed infrastructure connected with those fixed to land financial assets or chattels); and

+(ii) the transfer is to, or the agreement is for the transfer to, an asset-backed securitisation arrangement.

 (2) Subregulation (1)(b) applies to all transactions that take place on or after 1 July 2008, whether before or after the commencement of the Duties Amendment Regulations (No. 2) 2009 regulation 4.

 (3) Subregulation (1)(d), (e) and (f) apply to all transactions that take place on or after 1 July 2008, whether before or after the commencement of the Duties Amendment Regulations (No. 2) 2013 regulation 4.